 37 Angels is a community of women investors focused on educating early-stage investors, who in turn, offer funding for newly-launched enterprises.
 While the company does not focus solely on women-owned businesses, 37 Angels is a place to look if conventional lending products do not seem to be an option for you.

-Astia is a Silicon Valley-based nonprofit organization whose goal is to match investors (called angels) with highly innovative, women-led ventures around the world.
+Astia is a Silicon Valley-based nonprofit organization aiming to match investors (called angels) with highly innovative, women-led ventures worldwide.

-Astia acts as a clearinghouse, identifying high potential companies that come to the organization’s attention via referral.
+Astia acts as a clearinghouse, identifying high-potential companies that come to the organization’s attention via referral.
 Such companies then move through a vetting process called the Astia Expert Sift.
-During this process, the business receives coaching and mentorship and other resources aimed at improving their chances of attracting and investor.
+During this process, the business receives coaching, mentorship, and other resources to improve its chances of attracting an investor.

 At the end of the Astia Expert Sift, Astia shares promising companies with Astia Angels, who have previously expressed interest in investing in such companies.